beyarkay/masters-thesis/src/05_results.md

 independent neural networks, the HFFNN is evaluated as one model.

-Support Vector Machines (SVMs) have been used in the literature for glove-based gesture classification [@TODO] and so are evaluated here.
+Support Vector Machines (SVMs) have been used in the literature for glove-based gesture classification and so are evaluated here.
 SVMs do not natively support multi-class classification but multiple SVMs can be combined to perform one-vs-rest classification.
 Due to the large number of observations and the poor scaling characteristics of SVMs as the number of observations increases, only a linear kernel is considered.